ramanishsingh/mosdef_cp2kmcpy/docs/source/index.rst

 ..
-CP2KMDPY documentation master file, created by sphinx-quickstart on Wed Aug 19 12:07:53 2020.
+CP2KMCPY documentation master file, created by sphinx-quickstart on Wed Apr 19 12:07:53 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cp2kmdpy's documentation!
+Welcome to mosdef_cp2kmcpy's documentation!
 ======================================
 Overview
 --------
-cp2kmdpy is tool for initializing and running molecular dynamics simulations in CP2K. cp2kmd uses `mBuild <https://github.com/mosdef-hub/mbuild>`_, a `MoSDeF <https://mosdef.org/>`_ tool for generating molecular structures and `mosdef_cp2k_writer <https://github.com/ramanishsingh/mosdef_cp2k_writer>`_ for generating input files.
+mosdef_cp2kmcpy is tool for initializing and running Monte Carlo simulations in CP2K. cp2kmcpy uses `mBuild <https://github.com/mosdef-hub/mbuild>`_, a `MoSDeF <https://mosdef.org/>`_ tool for generating molecular structures and `mosdef_cp2k_writer <https://github.com/ramanishsingh/mosdef_cp2k_writer>`_ for generating input files.

 .. toctree::